freedom-manufaktur/Oktopus/Documentation/Oktopus Functions.md

 ### `workflow.stop`

 ```
-workflow.stop <message>?
+workflow.stop <reason>?
 ```

 #### Description

 Stops the current workflow.
-An optional `message` string can be used to display a reason why the workflow stopped.
+An optional `reason` string can be used to display a message why the workflow stopped.

 #### Arguments

-- `message`: An optional message string
+- `reason`: An optional message string

 #### Returns